 Sir Winston Churchill’s A Distant View of Venice, 1929 is one of the highlights of the collection.
 It is an excellent example of his robust and energetic style.
 Churchill is above all a colourist.
 He captured the essence of the Venetian colour in the city, the clouds and their reflections in the water.
 The bravura brushwork gives texture to the surface of the canvas, from the impasto in the sky to the long, fluid strokes in the water.
 His enthusiasm was inexhaustible.
 In his essay Painting as a Pastime, he wrote: "When I get to heaven I mean to spend a considerable portion of my first million years in painting, and so get to the bottom of the subject."

-Not all of the collections can be displayed at the same time but the following items are usually on show: Greek and Egyptian antiquities, paintings by Romney, Sir Winston Churchill, David Jones and Dan Llywelyn Hall, portrait busts of Old Harrovians such as Byron and Sheridan as well as a recently acquired Chinese Imperial table screen.
+Not all of the collections can be displayed at the same time but the following items are usually on show: Greek and Egyptian antiquities, paintings by Romney, Sir Winston Churchill, David Jones and Dan Llywelyn Hall and portrait busts of Old Harrovians such as Byron and Sheridan.

 - Fourteen 18-19th century prints of Harrow-on-the-Hill, acquired from Mrs Judith Cleveland, July 2012.